 - tires, motor oil, antifreeze and cooking oil (landfill only),

 - plastic bags

-All materials should be loose when placed into collection containers.
+All materials should be loose when placed into collection containers with the exception of plastic bags and clean shrink wrap which should be condensed into a single bag.
 Please remove and recycle all bags and boxes used for transport.